Scott Manley: YouTube career

-Manley's first few uploads on his YouTube channel, "szyzyg", were assorted home movies that were primarily of his daughter, Skye.
+Manley's first few uploads on his YouTube channel, "szyzyg", were assorted home movies that were primarily of his daughter, Skye, some of which involved her playing the game EVE Online.

 A video titled "Asteroid Discovery From 1980 - 2010" was one of Manley's early YouTube successes.
-The video is a computer animation showing a time-lapse of the Solar System from 1980-2010.
-When the time-lapse reaches the day an asteroid is discovered, it appears on the map as a bright green dot and continues orbiting the sun.
+The video is a computer animation showing a time-lapse of the Solar System from 1980 to 2010.
+When the time-lapse reaches the day an asteroid is discovered, it appears on the map as a bright green dot and continues orbiting the Sun.
 The video amassed over 459,000 views in the five days following its upload.
 By September 3, 2010, the szyzyg channel had 213 subscribers, earning Manley the accolade "#66 - Most Viewed (This Week)".

 Some time before November 23, 2011, he changed the name of his YouTube channel to "Scott Manley".
-Scott's later successes came from gaming content, specifically videos about Kerbal Space Program, a spaceflight simulator with accurate Newtonian physics.
+Manley's later successes came from gaming content, specifically videos about Kerbal Space Program, a spaceflight simulator with semiaccurate Newtonian physics.
 Kerbal Space Program is a sandbox game featuring players constructing rockets out of prefabricated parts, attempting to launch them into orbit and explore the solar system of Kerbin.
 The game has a very steep learning curve due to the accurate Newtonian physics engine.
-Scott used his scientific background to make tutorial videos on basic gameplay, such as how to reach Kerbin orbit.
-Later, Manley would go on to play other games such as Elite Dangerous, EVE Online, and Surviving Mars, approaching them from his unique professional science perspective.
+Manley used his scientific background to make tutorial videos on basic gameplay, such as how to reach Kerbin orbit.
+Later, Manley would go on to play other games such as Elite Dangerous, EVE Online, Surviving Mars and Kerbal Space Program 2, approaching them from his unique professional science perspective.

 Around 2018, Manley slowly transitioned away from gaming content, and began focusing heavily on the history of spaceflight and current events in the industry.
 As of 2022, these subjects are his current main focus, alongside regular Q&A videos submitted by his patrons on Patreon.
 Manley still streams games weekly on Twitch under the name "Szyzyg".

+From 2022 to 2023, Manley uploaded an irregular series of vlogs documenting his progress in obtaining a private pilot license, becoming certified in April 2023.
+He's currently working towards an Instrument Rating and also owns an Aerospool WT9 Dynamic light sport aircraft which appears in a number of videos.

 Author Anne McCaffrey consulted with Manley on the effects of asteroid impacts while writing The Skies of Pern.
 Manley determined the orbit of a fictional rogue comet and provided advice on how the event should be portrayed.
 Manley was one of the original participants of Asteroid Day, was a keynote speaker at the launch in 2015, and hosted their regular "Asteroid Update" segments.
 He is credited as a consultant on the Netflix movie Stowaway (directed by Joe Penna).
 In Penna's appearance on Corridor Cast, he said Manley would go beyond the immediate needs of the script and that he 'did the math so it would be ready'.